Province of Valladolid: Sports

-Real Valladolid plays as local in the José Zorrilla Stadium.
+Real Valladolid plays as the home team in the José Zorrilla Stadium.

 Valladolid has professional teams in four sports: football (soccer), basketball, handball and rugby.
-In football Real Valladolid is an historic team of the Spanish Liga.
-In basketball CB Ciudad de Valladolid replaces the original CB Valladolid (which featured players such as Arvydas Sabonis, Oscar Schmidt, John Williams, Ed O'Bannon and Panagiotis Vasilopoulos) following the older team's bankruptcy.
+In football, Real Valladolid is a historic team of the Spanish La Liga.
+In basketball, CB Ciudad de Valladolid replaces the original CB Valladolid (which featured players such as Arvydas Sabonis, Oscar Schmidt, John Williams, Ed O'Bannon and Panagiotis Vasilopoulos) following the older team's bankruptcy.
 In handball, BM Atlético Valladolid replaced BM Valladolid (winner of two King's Cups, one ASOBAL Cup and one EHF Cup Winners' Cup).
 There is also a women's handball team, BM Aula Cultural.
-Valladolid is also known as a national center for rugby, with two of the top teams of the league División de Honor de Rugby: CR El Salvador and Valladolid RAC, which between the two have won twenty-two National League Championships, fifteen King's Cups and fourteen Spanish Supercups.
+Valladolid is also known as a national centre for rugby, with two of the top teams of the División de Honor de Rugby league: CR El Salvador and Valladolid RAC, which between them have won twenty-three National League Championships, fifteen King's Cups and fifteen Spanish Supercups.